dfuenzalida/code-sandbox/README.md

 You can create the JAR file with `lein uberjar`, which will build and package the application as a single Java JAR file that contains everything needed to run the application (provided that you have the JDK 11 installed).

-This JAR file can be run directly with `java -jar target/uberjar/sandbox.jar`
+This JAR file can be run directly with `java -jar target/uberjar/sandbox.jar`.
+The first time you'll need to define the environment variable `DATABASE_URL` and run `java -jar target/uberjar/sandbox.jar migrate` to create the tables.
+See https://luminusweb.com/docs/migrations.html for details.

 ## Service Design and architecture